Skip Navigation

 • Direct the government to study AI to inform potential regulation

-The bills included in the tracker address some of the most serious risks posed by AI systems, such as perpetuating discrimination and bias, opaque and untested operating systems, giving inaccurate information, undermining privacy, and enabling disinformation and manipulation of images, video, and audio to influence elections.
+The bills included address some of the most serious risks posed by AI systems, such as perpetuating discrimination and bias, opaque and untested operating systems, providing inaccurate information, undermining privacy, and enabling disinformation and manipulation of images, video, and audio to influence elections.